rjkilpatrick/alexnet/README.md

 Whilst implementing AlexNet isn't hard, I want to better understand how to make a model.

+At present, we get 80.68% on the test set.
+This is with an extrememly low loss, even on the testing set.

 ## Quick start

 ### Use my pretrained model